Friday, December 31, 2010

 Educating consumers on cosmetic ingredients is important to me.
 What are your thoughts on how the consumer is being educated?

-Environmental Working Group (EWG) and the Campaign for Safe Cosmetics.
+Unfortunately, the consumer is being fed a whole lot of recycled garbage brought about by the Environmental Working Group (EWG) and the Campaign for Safe Cosmetics.
 Many compact signers (most of which are in non-compliance to some degree) use the CFSC entity to market their products and by doing so in essence, give an illusion that theirs are in some way better than the competitor who doesn't sign.
 This is not the case as we were once a signer until we requested they remove us after learning how they were hurting the industry as a whole with disinformation.
 Our products are exceptional, but I refused to use bad information to promote Sterling Minerals Cosmetics.

-Skin Deep database for their profiles on ingredients and claim this is actual educational information and is accurate and up to date.
+The EWG and CFSC currently use the Skin Deep database for their profiles on ingredients and claim this is actual educational information and is accurate and up to date.
 This couldn't be farther from the truth or accurate in the least....most data is attributed to MSDS (material safety Data Sheets) and possess significant data gaps.
 To the trained eye like you and I and other chemists we can sift through the info, but to the average consumer who lacks the basic knowledge of how formulations are designed become fearful and paranoid based on scare mongering tactics by these two entities.
 Percentages in terms of ratios are not even addressed and are based on full strength contact of an individual ingredient.
 So instead of actually educating the consumer they are being fed "hazard" info instead of "risk", which there is none in regard to the consumer since their exposure is extremely diminished.
 The actual analysis is compared to those within a manufacturing facility or taking a full dose injection under the skin as they do to rats and claim "possibility" of illness.
 To my knowledge no one is eating their cosmetics or injecting them under the skin.....and again to date, there is no unequivocal proof that any of these claims are accurate.
 No one has ever died or gotten cancer from using cosmetics or skincare products.

 Any closing statements you'd like to make?